alinematollahi/atiart.dk/README.md

 <br/>

 # Cart page
+When you add product to cart, you can access to cart or continue shoping, furthermore, you can access cart page by top menu.

 On cart page you can see added products and invoice.
 Furthermore, you can change quantity or remove added product.

 <img src="pictures/8.jpg" />